Get work, find new contacts and promote your personal brand: we reveal how to harness the power of the image-based social network.

 Instead of bookmarking pages, you bookmark, store and share images and videos.
 See a photo you like?
 You can quickly 'pin' it to a virtual board in your Pinterest account as easily as you can tweet an article.

 The interface is simple and easy to use.
-You can create up to 350 boards and these boards can be viewed by anyone and everyone that follows you (although up to three of these can be 'secret boards', which are private).
+You can create up to 350 boards and these boards can be viewed by anyone and everyone that follows you (although there is an option to create 'secret boards', which are private).
 Like Twitter, you can follow other Pinterest users and see what they've been pinning on a personalised homepage.
 You can also 'Re-pin' any images you like to your own boards.

 And like Facebook, you can 'Like' or comment on any images you see, enhancing their popularity on the site.